holochain/docs-pages/archive/concepts-index.md

 DEPRECATED

 Welcome to Holochain Core Concepts!
-Here we’ll introduce you to the basics of Holochain, a framework and network protocol for building secure distributed applications.
-Holochain is different from what you may be used to, but we’ll go at a comfortable pace, building on things you already know.
+Here we'll introduce you to the basics of Holochain, a framework and network protocol for building secure distributed applications.
+Holochain is different from what you may be used to, but we'll go at a comfortable pace, building on things you already know.

 ## Who is this introduction for?

-We’ve written this introduction for programmers, CTOs, and other technically oriented people.
-It’s a bit like a choose-your-own-adventure story.
+We've written this introduction for programmers, CTOs, and other technically oriented people.
+It's a bit like a choose-your-own-adventure story.

-**If you’re in a hurry**, and want to find out if Holochain is a good fit for your project, you can just read the articles—or if you’re in a _real_ hurry, read the intro paragraph at the top and the key takeaways at the bottom.
+**If you're in a hurry**, and want to find out if Holochain is a good fit for your project, you can just read the articles --- or if you're in a _real_ hurry, read the intro paragraph at the top and the key takeaways at the bottom.

 **If you want to dig deep**, each article has links to further reading.